ngabaldo/Repo/README.md

 4) Running the program
 run.sh is the shell script used to run the programs.
 It must be placed on the folder containing paymo_input, paymo_output, and src.
-The shell script moves into the paymo_output folder and it copies antifraud.py, batch_payment.csv, and stream_payment.csv.
+The shell script moves into the paymo_output folder and it copies antifraud.py, batch_payment.txt, and stream_payment.txt.
 This way the program does not have to move between folders to run. run.sh deletes the copied files at the end, so only output1.txt, output2.txt, and output3.txt are left inside the paymo_output folder.